rocky/python-xasm/HOW-TO-USE.rst

 Labels are like line numbers in that they have a colon suffix on the line and must be the first thing on a line.
-However The first character of a label _can't_ be a number: that's how we distinguish between line numbers and labels.
+However The first character of a label *cannot* be a number: that's how we distinguish between line numbers and labels.
 Here is a label:

 ::